2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/dave_blazer/status/1282245488759062528

-### Protestor shot in the head | July 12th
+### Protester shot in the head | July 12th

-Footage taken just after midnight on July 12th shows a protestor holding a stereo above his head across the street from the Justice Center.
-A shot can be heard and the protestor crumples to the ground, bleeding heavily.
+Footage taken just after midnight on July 12th shows a protester holding a stereo above his head across the street from the Justice Center.
+A shot can be heard and the protester crumples to the ground, bleeding heavily.

-Reports from protestors say he was taken to the hospital.
+Reports from protesters say he was taken to the hospital.

 tags: protester, shoot, projectile